-Ginger Molasses Snickerdoodles – your favorite chewy cinnamon sugar cookies with the addition of ginger and molasses.
-It’s a Snickerdoodle that’s perfect for the holiday season!
+Ginger Snickerdoodles.
+Your favorite chewy cinnamon sugar cookies with the addition of ginger and molasses.
+This snickerdoodles recipe is perfect for the holiday season!

-I have to say that I’ve absolutely fallen in love with these babies.
+I’ve fallen head over heels for these babies.
 I’ve always loved a Snickerdoodle.
-I love eating them and I LOVE saying the word,
+I love eating them and I LOVE saying the word.

 SAVE THESE SNICKERDOODLES TO YOUR FAVORITE PINTEREST BOARD!

 I found this recipe for Emeril’s Snickerdoodles and made them early on in my blogging journey.
 As the years pass, I find myself coming back to that Snickerdoodles recipe over and over.

 The simple sweet cookie dusted with cinnamon sugar is already perfect for the holiday season.
 But this year I couldn’t resist making them just a little bit warmer, spicier and festive!
 Adding ginger and molasses elevated the cookies to the next level of amazing.

 I have to say that I am very pleased with the results.
 Even my daughter said that my cookie game was on point, so that must be sayin’ something.
 I mean, LOOK at that cinnamon and sugar all over that cookie!

 The combo of cinnamon and ginger flavor makes these extra cozy.
 Eating them makes me want to curl up next to a fireplace and watch the snow fall.